Industrial Ovens 101

 Selecting the Proper Equipment for Your Heat Processing Requirements

-Whether it is time to replace an existing industrial batch oven, upgrade a process with a new oven or set up an entirely new process which requires an industrial batch oven there are numerous questions that can arise as to how you put together the justification for a capital expenditure.
-I strongly recommend speaking directly with a sales engineer to narrow your search and help guide you through the process.
+Whether it is time to replace an existing industrial batch oven, upgrade a process with a new oven, or set up an entirely new process which requires an industrial batch oven, there are numerous questions that can arise as to how you put together the justification for a capital expenditure.
+We strongly recommend speaking directly with a sales engineer to narrow your search and help guide you through the process.
 This will ensure that you limit your risk when selecting your equipment.

 Starting the Search

-Oven Size is always a fascinating subject as it pertains to the process.
-Some feel the oven should be large enough to handle future business opportunities and others want just enough space to handle current requirements.
-Usually the budget for the project helps dictate how far you can go with size.
+Oven size is always a fascinating subject as it pertains to the process.
+Some feel the oven should be large enough to handle future business opportunities, and others want just enough space to handle current requirements.
+Usually, the budget for the project helps dictate how far you can go with size.
 The size is directly relative to what the process needs are.
 Future business is an unknown and investing in an unknown future revenue stream is a risk.
 Discuss the detail of your needs with the oven supplier to arrive at a size that will do the job.
-Keep in mind when selecting a size to discuss any building restrictions that may pose an issue with the size required.
-Building doorways and ceiling heights are the most common issues that can affect how the oven is designed.
+When selecting a size, remember to discuss any building restrictions that may pose an issue with the size required.
+Doorways and ceiling heights are the most common issues that can affect how the oven is designed.

 Utilities are important to know when purchasing or selecting an oven.
 Voltage and phase are required whether you are buying a gas oven or an electric oven.
 Knowing which utilities are available can help determine if you have the proper utilities in place to operate the equipment.
 The lack of utilities may add to your cost justification if a new gas line or electrical service is required but not identified upfront.

-The Airflow Pattern inside the oven can make your life easy or difficult.
-Selecting from combination, compound horizontal, straight horizontal, vertical up or vertical down is truly determined by how you load the oven taking into consideration the parts shape and size.
+The airflow pattern inside the oven can make your life easy or difficult.
+Selecting from combination, compound horizontal, straight horizontal, vertical up, or vertical down is truly determined by how you load the oven, taking into consideration its parts, shape, and size.
 For example, it would be a mistake to load a large stator into a straight horizontal oven where one leading edge of hot air enters the chamber on the right and returns on the left.
-The hot air will transfer the energy to the right side of the part first curing it faster than the left side.
-The proper selection for this example would be Combination or compound horizontal with two leading edges of hot air entering the chamber from the left and right side and returning through the top or rear of the oven.
+The hot air will transfer the energy to the right side of the part first, curing it faster than the left side.
+The proper selection for this example would be combination or compound horizontal with two leading edges of hot air entering the chamber from the left and right side and returning through the top or rear of the oven.
 Please take airflow into consideration and discuss it with your sales engineer.

-Lead-time can only be established once the oven is completely selected and workload schedules for the supplier can be reviewed.
+Lead time can only be established once the oven is completely selected and workload schedules for the supplier can be reviewed.
 This is a variable that is constantly changing.
-The one thing that I have learned over the years is that everyone wants it faster than it can be built.
+The one thing that we have learned over the years is that everybody will want it faster than it can be built.
 It is a constant challenge.
-Consult your salesperson for lead-time information.
+Consult your salesperson for lead time information.